prakashbist28/prakashbist28/README.md

 # Hey there, I'm Prakash Bist 👋

 ### A passionate frontend / backend / full Stack Developer from India 🌏.
-I have recently finsihed pursuing my degree as a computer science student🎓.
+I have recently finished pursuing my degree as a computer science student🎓.

 I focus on developing full-stack web applications using JavaScript frameworks and libraries.
 I enjoy simplifying complex challenges into elegant, user-friendly solutions, and I'm always eager to learn and dive into new technologies!